IantheH/qbr-business-review-template/README.md

 A platform-agnostic Customer Business Review and QBR framework for SaaS teams, Customer Success Managers, Technical Account Managers, and account leaders.

-This framework helps customer-facing teams connect product adoption, customer goals, business outcomes, risks, recommendations, and next steps in a clear executive-facing format.
+This framework enables customer-facing teams to connect product adoption, customer goals, business outcomes, risks, recommendations, and next steps in a clear executive-facing format.

 ---